hello, Banebow friends.

 So … uh, Hi.
 My name is keLi, and Sonya and Drason are two of my dearest friends.
 I have blogged for awhile about the mess of being a mama over here, and these days, I write here in an attempt to show how Banebow is meeting people in their mess – and pointing them to the miracle of Christ’s love.

 That’s the short version.
 But (as my husband will tell you), I am rarely good at giving just the short version of any story.
 So … for the longer version, read below — and for second part of the longer version (aren’t you glad you’re not my husband?) check back tomorrow.

 I first met Sonya Stokes in fifth grade.

-Instantly, we became best friends.
+became best friends.

 Truth is, we hated each other.
 Well, hate is maybe a strong word, but anybody who knows a fifth grader knows it’s a passionate, angst-ridden age.
 And – for the record – I had good reason.
 You see, my mom, a woman who had nearly permed my blonde locks into 1980s oblivion, had convinced me that I would look “super cute” with a chic, short hairstyle.
 She even threw in an offer to buy me neon dangly earrings.
 How could I resist?

 And let me tell you, I did look “super cute” – only, like a super cute BOY.

 Sporting a rather orphan-Annie-esque style of her own, Sonya, a young bud whose social-worker sense of compassion had not yet blossomed, told everyone on the playground that I had cut my hair that way because I wanted to look like Jordan Knight, of New Kids on the Block fame.